Chpt 12. Chamomile

 I look down at her, "For now, nothing.
 You've provided me with the information I need.
 For your safety, I won't be divulging our next steps.
 If this got out, it could put you and all the refugees at risk."

-I look down at her and laugh, "The more I get to know the more I can't help but respect you for your ability to pick up on nuance."
+I can't help but laugh at how insightful she is.
+It's remarkably refreshing.
+"The more I get to know you the more I've learned to respect your ability to pick up on nuance."

 I'm grinning, I can't help it, "You'd be surprised how oblivious most people are.
 Alright, honesty."
 I pull the note out of my cloak pocket and hand it to her.